mjones129/mjones129/README.md

 # Howdy!
 I'm Matt :wave:

-I'm 3D artist and fullstack developer.
+I'm a 3D artist and fullstack developer.

 ## Here's what I'm working on